Unrivaled (basketball): Finances and sponsorships

 In May 2024, it was announced that John Skipper, a former ESPN president, and David Levy, a former Turner president, had invested in Unrivaled and would be at the helm of the league's media rights and sponsorship sales.
 Other notable early investors include Koby Altman, Carmelo Anthony, Geno Auriemma, Moira Forbes, Desiree Gruber, Tre Jones, Tyus Jones, Ashton Kutcher, Alex Morgan, Steve Nash, Megan Rapinoe, Richard and Ann Sarnoff, Dan Rosensweig, Gary Vaynerchuk, and Michelle Wie West.
-Also in May 2024, Unrivaled announced that they had closed their seed funding.
-In December 2024, the league announced that their Series A round had closed with a new total capital of $35 million and included new investors such as Dawn Staley, JuJu Watkins, Michael and Nicole Phelps, Rip Hamilton, and Giannis Antetokounmpo.
+Also in May 2024, Unrivaled announced it had closed its seed funding.
+In December 2024, the league announced that its Series A round had closed with a new total capital of $35 million and included new investors such as Dawn Staley, JuJu Watkins, Michael and Nicole Phelps, Rip Hamilton, and Giannis Antetokounmpo.
 In January 2025, Coco Gauff also announced her investment in Unrivaled.
-At the end of Unrivaled's inaugural regular season, the league announced that NBA All-Star, Stephen Curry, had also joined as an investor.
+At the end of Unrivaled's inaugural regular season, the league announced that NBA All-Star Stephen Curry had also joined as an investor.

 In July 2024, Ally Financial was announced as Unrivaled's first and founding brand partner.
 In December 2024, Under Armour was announced as the league's "official uniform partner and performance outfitter."
-Under Armour will provide performance apparel and accessories and also provide players without conflicting brand deals access to their footwear line and opportunity to create custom merchandise.
+Under Armour would provide performance apparel and accessories and also provide players without conflicting brand deals access to their footwear line and opportunity to create custom merchandise.